Home title fraud and wiring scams have become more prominent nationwide over the past few years.

 I should start by explaining that home title fraud is an involuntary transfer of property title without the owner’s consent.
 Most of the time, you don’t even know it happened.
 The perpetrators submit a deed to the county appraiser’s office with your foraged signature as the seller, which transfers the property into their name as the new owners.

 The clerk of courts in the appraiser’s office checks that the paperwork requirements are met, but it is not their job to contact both parties to confirm the validity of the agreement.
 That’s where it gets dangerous.
-Now, the legal records show the fraudulent party as the true owners of the property, and they can attempt to sell the property or take out a mortgage using the property as collateral.
+Now, the legal records show the fraudulent party as the true owner of the property, and they can attempt to sell the property or take out a mortgage using the property as collateral.

 Title Fraud Red Flags